-The new feature in the Resolution is that the Ministry of Finance, in collaboration with the regulators in the State of Kuwait, shall take over supervision and collection of information on the compliance with FATCA according to the relevant agreement, instead of direct reporting by the financial institution to IRS.
+The new feature in the Resolution is that the Ministry of Finance, in collaboration with the regulators in the State of Kuwait, shall take over supervision and collection of information on compliance with FATCA according to the relevant agreement, instead of direct reporting by the financial institution to IRS.
 The aim is to standardize the compliance requirements at all financial institutions, whereby variance between such institutions in fulfilling the FATCA requirements can be avoided, eventually maintaining the financial reputation of the institutions, in particular, and the financial reputation of the State of Kuwait, in general, at a global level.

 Regular Reports and Certificates by Accredited Audit Firms

 The Ministerial Resolution, in Article 2 thereof, stipulates that the financial institutions subject to FATCA scope of application shall issue two types of reporting, which should be approved by an audit firm accredited by the Coordinating Committee for Concluding the FATCA Inter-Governmental Agreement (IGA).
-These are: financial institution rating accreditation certificate according to FATCA agreement, and the approval of the report issued by IRS from the technical perspective according to FATCA requirements.
+These are financial institution rating accreditation certificates according to the FATCA agreement, and the approval of the report issued by the IRS from the technical perspective according to FATCA requirements.
 Also, an annual certificate, or as requested, shall be submitted on the financial institution’s compliance with FATCA requirements and the proper monitoring by an audit firm accredited by the Coordinating Committee for Concluding the IGA.

-The Ministerial Resolution covers a set of core changes, representing preparedness to implement MoF’s reporting mechanism, instead of sending the reports to IRS, and compliance with the minimum information received under the Know Your Customer “KYC” document (individuals) in each financial institution.
+The Ministerial Resolution covers a set of core changes, representing preparedness to implement MoF’s reporting mechanism, instead of sending the reports to the IRS, and compliance with the minimum information received under the Know Your Customer “KYC” document (individuals) in each financial institution.
 MoF will advise all financial institutions of the reporting guidelines and transmission mechanism.

 31 December 2015 Deadline for Meeting IGA Requirements

 Article 3 of the Resolution stipulates a number of deadlines to be met by the financial institutions.
 These cover 4 actions: amending the individual and corporate account opening procedures, and registration with IRS.
-Such obligations commenced 1 July 2014 and the deadline was 30 June 2015.
+Such obligations commenced on 1 July 2014 and the deadline was 30 June 2015.
 In the event of failure by the financial institution to meet such deadlines, they shall instantly fulfill all obligations preceding 31 December 2015, in all cases.

 $250,000 for Corporate, $50,000 for Individuals